Test-Time Adaptation via Conjugate Pseudo-labels: Test-time Adaptation via Meta-Learnt Losses

 Despite the ability to represent many different loss functions and potentially specialize to the CIFAR-10-C setting, the meta-loss procedure gave back the standard entropy objective. \emph{Do we always recover a loss that looks like softmax-entropy?} \paragraph{Experiment 2.} In an attempt to isolate when we get back the entropy objective, we vary several things.
 We tried different architectures for the source classifier, different losses $\sL$ during the meta-learning process~\eqref{eq:metaupdate} and different training losses for the source classifier.

-\paragraph{Results.} We observed that we consistently recovered the temperature scaled softmax-entropy function in all cases \emph{except} when we varied the training loss for the source classifier.
+\paragraph{Results.} We observed that we consistently recovered the temperature scaled softmax-entropy function in all cases \emph{except} when we varied the training loss for the source classifier (Appendix ~\ref{app:additional_meta_learn}).
 On using the squared loss function~\citep{sq_loss_paper}, a strikingly different meta-TTA loss emerges. ~\autoref{fig:meta-loss-quadratic} (blue curve) shows the learnt meta-loss (13.48$\%$ error) for this network.
 Here again, the meta-TTA loss outperforms entropy ($14.57\%$) but it is not simply due to a scaling factor.
 The loss now looks like the negative squared error (red curve).
 Like previously, we tried fitting a quadratic loss directly to the meta loss in~\autoref{fig:meta-loss-quadratic}, and this time we even slightly outperformed the meta-TTA loss.

 To summarize, we used a meta-learning procedure to search for the ``best'' TTA loss, where the loss itself was parameterized by a neural network that could potentially represent arbitrarily complex loss functions.
 However, we ended up with loss functions displaying remarkable structure: across different architectures and different variants of meta-learning, for a classifier trained with cross-entropy, the meta-TTA loss was temperature scaled softmax-entropy and for a classifier trained with squared loss, the meta-TTA loss was a negative squared loss.
 This is interesting from both a practical and conceptual standpoint where the ``best'' TTA loss depends on the loss used to train the source classifier in a clean fashion.
 We attempt to understand and explain this phenomenon in the next section.
-Appendix \ref{app:meta_learn_details} and Appendix \ref{app:effect_task} provide further details on the meta learning experiments.